Updated sensitivities to heavy neutral leptons at the LHC far detectors and SHiP

 \textbf{Summary.} In this work, we have implemented the updated geometrical designs of \texttt{MATHUSLA}, \texttt{ANUBIS}, and \texttt{SHiP} in the public tool \texttt{DDC} to compute the signal acceptances and event yields for a long-lived heavy neutral lepton mixed with the electron neutrino only.
 In particular, we incorporate the recently updated background estimates for \texttt{ANUBIS} reported in Ref.~\cite{ANUBIS:2025sgg}, going beyond the commonly adopted optimistic assumption of vanishing background, and account for the latest projected operational duration of the \texttt{SHiP} beam-dump experiment of 15 years.

 Compared to \texttt{MATHUSLA100}, the reduced fiducial volume of \texttt{MATHUSLA40} leads to a sensitivity to the mixing parameter squared $|V_{eN}|^2$ weakened by a factor of $\sim 5$, rendering it broadly competitive with the \texttt{ANUBIS-shaft} configuration except in the high-mass regime.
 The \texttt{ANUBIS-ceiling} setup, benefiting from its closer proximity to the IP, is expected to probe values of $|V_{eN}|^2$ smaller than those accessible to \texttt{ANUBIS-shaft} by a factor of $\sim 2$.
+The latest plan of \texttt{SHiP} can exclude $|V_{eN}|^2$ values smaller than those the previous plan can by a factor of about 2, primarily owing to the relatively modest changes in its geometries and the currently 3-times prolonged operation period.
 The \texttt{SHiP} experiment, with its latest design, is found to dominate the sensitivity reach for $m_N$ just below the charm threshold and in the mass window $3.8~\text{GeV}\lesssim m_N\lesssim 5.2~\text{GeV}$, while \texttt{MATHUSLA100} provides the strongest reach in the intermediate mass range.
-Owing to the relatively modest changes in the updated \texttt{SHiP} geometry, its sensitivity projections remain largely unchanged compared to the results given in existing literature~\cite{SHiP:2018xqw,DeVries:2020jbs} except for the enhanced sensitivities resulting from the increase in the number of POTs.

 With this short paper, we provide the LLP community with a concise, up-to-date reference on the sensitivity reach of the \texttt{LHC} far detectors and \texttt{SHiP} to one of the most widely studied LLP scenarios, namely minimal heavy neutral leptons.
-While our study focuses on minimal HNLs, the same procedure can readily be applied to non-minimal HNL scenarios or other LLP models, allowing rapid assessment of the updated detector designs studied here for a broader class of BSM signatures
+While our study focuses on minimal HNLs, the same procedure can readily be applied to non-minimal HNL scenarios or other LLP models, allowing rapid assessment of the updated detector designs studied here for a broader class of BSM signatures.

 \textbf{Acknowledgments.} Z.S.W.~would like to thank Martin Hirsch for introducing him to the study of long-lived particles, including heavy neutral leptons, and for eight years of close collaboration.
 This work was supported by the National Natural Science Foundation of China under grant Nos.~12475106 and 12505120, and the Fundamental Research Funds for the Central Universities under Grant No.~JZ2025HGTG0252.